Babak Zanjani: Return to business activities

 Following his early release from prison, Zanjani reemerged in the corporate sector through a newly established holding company named Avan, registered on November 17, 2024, with a declared capital of 30 billion tomans (£375,000).
 Within five months, Avan expanded into ten subsidiaries across transportation, trade, and technology sectors, most notably Avan Rail.
 In April 2025, Avan Rail signed what was described as the largest private sector investment in the history of Iranian railways—a 61 trillion toman ($800 million) contract with Islamic Republic of Iran Railways to procure 300 diesel self-propelled passenger locomotives, 50 freight locomotives, and 600 tank freight wagons.

 The deal quickly drew scrutiny due to the company’s limited capital and the opaque nature of its financing, which representatives attributed to an unnamed foreign investor.
 Despite official denials of Zanjani’s involvement, contradictory statements and corporate registration records indicated he held executive roles within the group.
 Reports from IranWire revealed that Zanjani retained stakes in at least 11 companies in Iran, suggesting a broad and active business portfolio.
 His resurgence sparked criticism across the political spectrum, including from conservative figures, who viewed the railway deal as a potential liability for President Masoud Pezeshkian’s administration.
+In May 2026, The Wall Street Journal reported that Zanjani was involved in financing the Islamic Revolutionary Guard Corps (IRGC) using accounts at Binance.